The Master’s Program in Political Science

 Important notice

-The most important changes
+The most important changes of the 2024 and 2025 curriculum

-• Another new feature is a cross-sectional module that is included in all degree programs at the University of Salzburg and is dedicated to socio-ecological crises, such as sustainability and the climate crisis, democracy education, poverty or migration research.
+• Another new feature is a cross-sectional module that is included in all degree programs at the University of Salzburg and is dedicated to socio-ecological crises, such as gender, sustainability and the climate crisis, democracy education, poverty or migration research.

-• In future, the Master’s examination will no longer consist of the examination of material from the two PS Basic Texts in the two elective modules chosen by the students.
+• In the future, the Master’s examination will no longer consist of the examination of material from the two PS Basic Texts in the two elective modules chosen by the students.
 Instead, students will have to present their Master’s thesis and answer questions from the examination board in the first part (so-called defensio).
 In the second part, students are questioned on a further topic unrelated to the topic of the Master’s thesis.

 Links